ChrisJohnsonAccount/CJ--UCLA-Python-I-Projects/README.md

 	'Utilizing Machine Learning Algorithms to Predict BMI Status'

-	Description: Uses CDC patient data and 4 ML algorithms to predict if a patient is overweight/obese or not
+	Description: Uses CDC patient data and 4 ML algorithms to predict if a patient is overweight/obese

 2) Intro to Data Science (Aug 2018)

 	'Diabetes in the US- Education and Preventative Measures'

-	Description: Utilizes Google search data and CDC data to find high potential areas for diabetes preventative education efforts
+	Description: Utilizes Google search data and CDC data to find high potential areas for diabetes prevention efforts

 3) Python Programming I (June 2018)